AndreiBarsan/crowd/README.md

 ```
 /
-/notebooks        Contains exploratory Jupyter notebooks.
-/crowd            Contains the main project code, such as the graph generation
+/crowd                  Contains the main project code, such as the graph
-                  algorithms, the data classes, and the experiments.
+                        generation algorithms, the data classes, and the
+                        experiments.
+/crowd/notebooks        Contains exploratory Jupyter notebooks.
 ```

 ## Running the code